 But before we move on, do cats recognize their names?
 Find out below.

-Some individuals will not accept that cats have evolved to be able to recognize names that humans give them.
-But Atsuko Saito alongside with other researchers from Japan, have proven in their study that cats can actually recognize names and voices, but only choose not to display excessive emotion.
+Some individuals will not accept that cats have evolved to be able to recognize the names that humans give them.
+But Atsuko Saito alongside other researchers from Japan, has proven in their study that cats can actually recognize names and voices, but only choose not to display excessive emotion.

-In the wild, predators prey more on those that move excessively as a response to stimuli and those that effortlessly portray if they are ill or hurt.
+In the wild, predators prey more on those who move excessively as a response to stimuli and those who effortlessly portray if they are ill or hurt.
 It is for this reason that cats are not too responsive.
 So, it would require a lot of training for your cat to respond actively when you call their name.
 But at least we are aware it is possible.